lionelcao/CarbonData_Docs/partition.md

       1. Data could be better managed, organized and stored.
-      2. We can avoid full table scan in some scenario and improve query performance. (partition column in filter, multiple partition tables join in the same partition column etc.)
+      2. We can avoid full table scan in some scenario and improve query performance. (partition column in filter, multiple partition tables join on the same partition column etc.)

 ### Partitioning design
 #### Range Partitioning